sitcon-tw/roboconf/README.md

 Contributing
 ------------
 We welcome issue report, pull requests, and/or friends willing to join SITCON's preparation.
-Find us at #SITCON, or [send us a letter](mailto:contact@sitcon.org).
+Find us at irc.freenode.net #SITCON channel, or [send us a letter](mailto:contact@sitcon.org).

 License
 -------
 This project (#Roboconf) is temporarily licensed under [GNU AGPL-3.0](http://www.gnu.org/licenses/agpl-3.0.html) with one conditional statement:

 > If #Roboconf were used to operate a conference with:
 > (a) 200 or more participants or (b) 50 or more staff,
 > the conference organizer would need to either
 > (a) help promote SITCON by putting SITCON logo on the conference website, or
 > (b) support SITCON by either donation or becoming one of SITCON's sponsor.